 Back into Google Summer of Code

-After a two year break, the Haiku project is proud to be part of Google Summer of Code again.
+Haiku is proud to once again be part of the Google Summer of Code.
 Over the summer, students will work on improving Haiku and related applications, with help from our mentor team.
 Google gives the students a stipend, which allows them to work full-time on the project without the need to find another job.

 The goal of the program is to introduce students to the way open source projects work, and encourage them to become long term contributors.
 Several members of the Haiku developer team are indeed former GSoC students.